jahwi/bget/docs/readme.txt

 Example:
 BGET -get -usevbs test
 The above will download the script named “test” from the Bget server using the VBS download function.
+To get more than one script at once,
+Example:
+BGET -get -usecurl "test tetris bigtext"

 -Pastebin:
 This fetches a pastebin raw and saves it as a .bat script.